iamcarrico/iamcarrico/_drafts/2014-09-11-jekyll-workflow-p1-building.md

 ### Asset pipeline

+The last piece of the generator is the use of [Jekyll Assets](https://github.com/ixti/jekyll-assets) to handle cache busting and minification.
+It is built to allow for CSS to be developed locally, in an expanded state, then for production it will minify the CSS files.
+It will also allow for caches to be busted on CSS files and images if they ever change.
+The forth blog post in this series will go over best practices with the asset pipeline, and how to properly utilize it.

 ## More information

 This post is just the first in a four part series on how the generator was built, and the code that runs it.
-Although all of this power is given for free using [Mr. Poole](https://github.com/iamcarrico/generator-poole)
+Although all of this power is given for free using [Mr. Poole](https://github.com/iamcarrico/generator-poole), each post will go into a piece of how the generator runs, and how to best take advantage of its power.